Instapro Design System

 One of the first things that I did after joining the team was stakeholder interviews.
 I started talking with most of the UX designers, UX researchers, content designers, UX managers, some of the product managers and developers.
 It helped me to have a better understanding about their knowledge and expectation from the design system.

-As a product designer working in the design system team, it is very important to have a holistic view of the product to understand the scope of the work, the common patterns, and the potential oppotinities to be addressed.
-With the collabration of the product manager of the team and the UX design guild, I could gather the screenshot of most of the pages and categorize them by the flow.
+As a product designer working in the design system team, it is very important to have a holistic view of the product to understand the scope of the work, the common patterns, and the potential opportunities to be addressed.
+With the collaboration of the product manager of the team and the UX design guild, I could gather screenshots of most of the pages and categorize them by flow.

 Image